microsoft/bedrock/docs/services.md

 Note: If you are using a repo per service source control strategy you should run install-lifecycle-pipeline once for each repo.

 Once this lifecycle pipeline is created, it will run and create a pull request on your high level definition that adds the `project` as a component to your root.
-Go to your high level definition repo and accept that pull request o add that to your high level definition.
+Go to your high level definition repo and accept that pull request.

 ## Onboarding a Service

 With that, we have set up all of the pipelines for the project itself, so let's onboard our first service.

-We can do that with `spk service create` which we, like all of the spk service and project commands, run from the root of the repo.
+We can do that with `spk service create` which, like all of the spk service and project commands, runs from the root of the repo.
 In this case, `azure-vote` refers to the path from the root of the repo to the service.

 ```
 $ spk service create azure-vote \